ArthurYdalgo/laravext/docs/README.md

 Route::laravext();
 ```

 Automagically registers the routes of your application (the resulting URIs are displayed next to each page.jsx as example).
-[Next.js' file conventions](https://nextjs.org/docs/app/building-your-application/routing#file-conventions) can also be applied, such as middlewares, layouts, loading, error, etc. You can have granular control about what happens before a route is rendered, if needed (check the []() documentation section for more details).
+[Next.js' file conventions](https://nextjs.org/docs/app/building-your-application/routing#file-conventions) can also be applied, such as middlewares, layouts, error, etc. You can have granular control about what happens before a route is rendered, if needed (check the []() documentation section for more details).

 A blade view (either the default one set in the config or specified one when the `Route::laravext()` is called and a `root_view` parameter is sent) is then rendered by the blade template engine.
 This view must contain what is called a `@nexus` blade directive, where the react component will be rendered.
 There're other ways render a nexus that are covered in the [Tools/Routing](/tools/routing) and [Tools/Nexus Response](/tools/nexus-response).